JamesGallant/Modified-LeNet-1/README.md

 ```
 In the folder named CIFAR_hires is a sample of an image that I randomly got from the internet to check if the model works.
 This is where the usage becomes bulky...

-Open the file and rename the <b>imageName<b/> variable to one of the classes listed above and leave the extension, eg. plane.jpg, or horse.jpg and call the script.
-To retrain this model change the <b>TRAIN<b/> and <b>DynamicLearning<b/> value to True.
+Open the file and rename the imageName variable to one of the classes listed above and leave the extension, eg. plane.jpg, or horse.jpg and call the script.
+To retrain this model change the TRAIN and DynamicLearning value to True.

   ```
   python simpleNet.py